Economy to Europe for 32K Miles, Business for 80K RT with FlyingBlue!

 That’s because the frequent flyer program is transfer partners with every major points currency: Chase, American Express, Citi, Capital One and Marriott Rewards points can all transfer directly to FlyingBlue.

-If a trip to Europe is on your mind for this summer, don’t sleep on this promotion.
-While you’ve got until the end of June to book, the best of these deals may disappear fast.
+If a trip to Europe is on your mind, don’t sleep on this promotion.
+While you’ve got until the end of August to book, the best of these deals may disappear fast.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.